Director is a monitoring and troubleshooting console for Citrix Virtual Apps and Desktops.

-Note: With the disclosure of the Meltdown and Spectre speculative execution side-channel vulnerabilities, Citrix recommends that you install relevant mitigation patches.
-Note that these patches might impact SQL Server performance.
+With the disclosure of the Meltdown and Spectre speculative execution side-channel vulnerabilities, Citrix recommends that you install relevant mitigation patches.
+These patches might impact SQL Server performance.
 For more information, see the Microsoft support article, Protect SQL Server from attacks on Spectre and Meltdown side-channel vulnerabilities.
 Citrix recommends that you test the scale and plan your workloads before rolling out the patches in your production environments.

 Director is installed by default as a website on the Delivery Controller.
 For prerequisites and other details, see the System requirements documentation for this release.
 For specific information on the installation and configuration of Director, see Install and configure Director.

 The Director website is at https or

 If one of the Sites in a multi-site deployment is down, the logon takes a little longer while it attempts to connect to the Site that is down.